Peroxide Hazardous material: all for hazard class 5

 - Perchloric acid solutions: The same applies to solutions containing perchloric acid that contain more than 72% of the acid or are mixed with a liquid substance (other than water).

 Hazard class 5 labeling for transport

-The GHS symbols are pictograms.
+The GHS signs are pictograms.
 For Class 5 hazardous substances, the symbols GHS02 (flame) for Division 5.2 and GHS03 (flame over circle) for Division 5.1 are required.
 These look like the following on the signs:

 Behavior in the event of damage

-Contact with skin or eyes.
+Contact with skin or eyes

 Caution when handling peroxide Dangerous goods

 Since substances of dangerous goods class 5 can release oxygen, they pose a risk of fire or explosion.
 This applies both to representatives of Division 5.1 and to organic peroxides as dangerous goods of Division 5.2.
-Caution is therefore required during both transport and storage.
+Therefore, caution is required during both transport and storage.
 Anyone who is familiar with the legal regulations on labeling and transport and also knows all the safety measures to be taken in the event of damage is well prepared for handling these goods.

 Do you have questions about the topic or would you like to suggest a topic?
 Feel free to contact us by phone at +49 30 2096579 00 or send us an email at email@example.com